willf314/localLLM/readme.txt

 1.control.py : AI Control Service
-2.llm-embedding.py: LLM configured to generate embeddings 3.llm-query.py: LLM configured for text completion (answering queries) 4.startAI.bat: batch file to start the above components on ports 8000, 8001, 8002 5.GPT4All-13B-snoozy.ggml.q4_2.bin: the LLM (same LLM currently used for both services)
+2.llm-embedding.py: LLM configured to generate embeddings 3.llm-query.py: LLM configured for text completion (answering queries) 4.startAI.bat: batch file to set env variables and start web-services, one service for each of the scripts above 5.GPT4All-13B-snoozy.ggml.q4_2.bin: the LLM (same LLM currently used for both services)
 6. client.html: test client with javascript to connect to the services